knusbaum/robby/README.md

 ## Config
 Robby looks for `/etc/robby.yml` for configuration.
 There's a sample config called `robby.yml` in this repo.
-If no config is present, robby uses the default listening ip and port of `0.0.0.0:9001`
+If no config is present, Robby uses the default listening ip and port of `0.0.0.0:9001`

 ## Performance